Coleco Adam: Basic peripherals

-DDP
+Digital Data Pack

 Details of the DDP drive and tapes from the system above.
 A single DDP drive is installed in this machine, the drive bay on the right is empty.

-A unique feature of the Adam was its use of modified cassette tapes for storage, the "Digital Data Pack" (DDP).
+A unique feature of the Adam was its use of modified cassette tapes for storage, the Digital Data Pack (DDP).
 In contrast to the many similar systems used on other computers of the era, which used unmodified tape mechanisms, the DDP system used a custom mechanism that ran the tape over ten times as fast, 20 inches per second rather than a normal cassette's 1.875 inches per second.
+The system could also rewind and fast forward under program control, an uncommon feature at the time, at a speed of 80 inches per second.

-This allowed it to transfer data more rapidly, closing the gap between the inexpensive but slow cassettes and the faster but more expensive floppy disk systems.
-The practical data rate was around 1.4 kbytes per second, in contrast to cassette formats of the era which were mostly between 300 and 1,200 bits per second (0.12 kbytes second), or a floppy disk like the Disk II at around 13 to 15 kbytes per second.
+This high-speed transport allowed it to transfer data much more rapidly than conventional cassettes.
+The practical data rate was around 1.4 kbytes per second, compared to 300 and 1,200 bits per second (0.12 kbytes second) for conventional cassette systems.
+This placed the price and performance of the DDP between the slower cassettes and the faster but more expensive floppy disk systems like the Disk II at around 13 to 15 kbytes per second.

-Although the tapes themselves were conventional, the cassette case had different locations for the write-protect tab that prevented the use of normal cassettes in the Adam, and prevented the Adam tapes from being overwritten in normal drives - this also prevented them from being copied in normal tape decks which would see them as write-protected.
+Although the tapes themselves were conventional, the cassette case had different locations for the write-protect tab that prevented the use of normal cassettes in the Adam, and prevented the Adam tapes from being overwritten in normal cassette decks - this also prevented them from being copied in normal tape decks which would see them as write-protected.
 Tapes held a maximum of 256 kB, organized into 256 1 kB blocks.
 Blocks $00 to $7F were written to one track, and $80 to $FF on a second.
-The system could also rewind and fast forward under program control, at the speed of 80 inches per second.
-This allowed the entire tape to be used without having to be manually flipped over, when the end of one track was reached the system rapidly rewound it to the start and started reading the second track.
+The high-speed rewind allowed the entire tape to be used without having to be manually flipped over; when the end of one track was reached the system rapidly rewound it to the start and started reading the second track.